Early Bird Discount Ends

-May 31, 2019
+May 31, 2020

-Transparency in ingredients is something that the spirit industry is highly lacking.
+Transparency in ingredients is something that the spirits industry is highly lacking.
 In 2017, the European Commission created a report that asked alcoholic drink producers to create ingredients-based labels for bottles.
 While some distilleries are already giving a certain amount of transparency, consumers and officials believe it isn’t enough.
-It’s the same thing as if you’re buying gluten-free bread you would check the ingredients to make sure there isn’t any sort of gluten in it; so why should spirits be any different.
+It’s the same thing as if you’re buying gluten-free bread, you would check the ingredients to make sure there isn’t any sort of gluten in it; so why should spirits be any different.

 Everyone knows that a base ingredient for making spirits is water.
 With eco-friendly living being promoted worldwide, distilleries need to be more open and informative about how much water they’re using, how much water is being wasted and what are the measures that are being taken to reduce both the usage and wastage of water.